-Nobunaga Concerto is an ongoing historical manga by Ayumi Ishii that began in 2009.
-It is the story of Saburo, a typical carefree high school boy with a sketchy knowledge on Japanese history who travels back in time and in a sort of The Prince and the Pauper kind of tale, takes the place of one of the most prominent figures in the Sengoku Period – Oda Nobunaga.
+Nobunaga Concerto is the Oguri Shun-Takayuki Yamada reunion that I’ve been anticipating for quite a while now.
+The series is based on the ongoing historical manga by Ayumi Ishii that began in 2009.
+It is the story of Saburo, a typical carefree high school boy with a sketchy knowledge on Japanese history.
+He travels back in time and in a sort of The Prince and the Pauper kind of tale, takes the place of one of the most prominent figures in the Sengoku Period – Oda Nobunaga.

 Some may not agree but I liked the changes in Tsuneoki and Kichou.
 Osamu Mukai’s modern ikemen appeal radiates even when he’s donning historical clothes and hairstyle.
 His Tsune-chan is more than just a blind follower.
 He has a clear view of what needs to be done for the glory of the Oda family and in the process has become a confidant and a voice of reason amidst all the craziness Saburo has gotten himself into.
 I like a series that has a dose of bromance.

 Today is Takayuki Yamada’s 31st birthday.
 He briefly appeared with his good-looking somber face perfect for what seemed to be a merciless assassin character.
 He plays Denjiro, a man who is harboring a grudge on Nobunaga.
-I can’t wait to see more of him.

 The series also includes some of my favorite actors: Yuya Yagira, Shotaro Mamiya, and Naohito Fujuki and I am looking forward to their performances.